24th February 2018

 I ignored advice to ‘diversify’ my portfolio.
 My signature style of hand drawn, black and white artwork paid off and earned me a list of freelance clients ranging from Nike to Absolut Vodka and Smart Car to Chipotle.
 Then things got really interesting…

 In late 2011 I was approached by a publisher to make a colouring book for children.
 I loved the colouring book idea, but wanted to do something a bit different.
 My pitch for a sophisticated, grown up colouring book seemed a little odd at that time, but I drew up the first 5 pages, sent them over and got the thumbs up.
 In spring 2013 Secret Garden was launched.
 What followed surprised us all…

-Secret Garden, Enchanted Forest, Lost Ocean, Magical Jungle, Johanna’s Christmas and Ivy and the Inky Butterfly have been embraced by Colourists the world over and I’m privileged to be a part of this amazing creative community.
+Secret Garden, Enchanted Forest, Lost Ocean, Magical Jungle, Johanna’s Christmas, Ivy and the Inky Butterfly and World of Flowers have been embraced by Colourists the world over and I’m privileged to be a part of this amazing creative community.